Karamoja

-Karamoja sub-region, commonly known as Karamoja, is a region in Uganda.
-It covers an area of 27,528km and comprises Kotido District, Kaabong District, Karenga District, Nabilatuk District Abim District, Moroto District, Napak District, Amudat District and Nakapiripirit District.
+The Karamoja sub-region, commonly known as Karamoja, is a region in Uganda.
+It covers an area of 27,528km and comprises the Kotido District, Kaabong District, Karenga District, Nabilatuk District, Abim District, Moroto District, Napak District, Amudat District and Nakapiripirit District.
 The region is projected to have a population of 1.4 millions in 2022 by UBOS.

 Geography

 In 2011, the Karamoja sub-region was the site of an important fossil discovery.
 Paleontologists discovered the remains of Ugandapithecus major, a 20-million-year-old ancestor of present-day primates.
 "It is a highly important fossil and it will certainly put Uganda on the map in terms of the scientific world," said Martin Pickford, one of the researchers involved in the discovery.

 History

 The region was ruled by the British from 1916 to 1962.
+The famine that struck the region in 1980 was, in terms of mortality rates, one of the worst in history.
+21% of the population died, including 60% of the infants.